soniaboender/website-soniaboender/content/authors/admin/_index.md

 #- Researchers
 #- Visitors
 ---
 I am a health scientist and field epidemiologist, with a current focus on risk communication and infodemic management.
-I have ten years of work experience with infectious disease monitoring and surveillance in Europe, sub-Saharan Africa and the Pacific.
+I have over ten years of work experience with infectious disease monitoring and surveillance in Europe, sub-Saharan Africa and the Pacific.